superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ![cluster visualization](../assets/use_cases/user_acquisition_analytics/cluster_visualization.png)

 The dark blue clusters (label -1) are outliers - not large or dense enough to form a distinct group.
-The large number of blobs [better word?] results from the fact that 1/3 of the vector norm mass is made of not very many ad_creatives.
+The large number of blobs indicates that 2/3 of the vector normal mass is comprised of *many* ad_creatives, while 1/3 is made up by just a *few*.
-Note - 2D (UMAP) visualizations often make some clusters look quite dispersed [scattered].
+*Note - 2D (UMAP) visualizations often make some clusters look quite dispersed / scattered.

 ## Understanding the cluster groups

 To understand our user clusters better, we can generate some activity histograms.

-First, we join user data with cluster labels, create separate DataFrames for each cluster, generates activity histograms for each cluster, and then concatenates these histograms into a single visualization.
+First, we join user data with cluster labels, create separate DataFrames for each cluster, generate activity histograms for each cluster, and then concatenate these histograms into a single visualization.

 ```python
 # activity histograms by cluster